mjoo-man/professional-website/content/roboball_mobility/index.md

 While RoboBall was originally designed to head into craters, its unique form factor lends it to mobility in other situations.

 ### RoboBall on Slopes
 RoboBall has a limited ability to climb slopes.
-By designing the center of mass of the system to be as close to the edge of the robot as possible the maximum slope climbing angle can be increased.
-So we swapped out the bottom ballast plate for a heaver version made of copper to improve our climbing ability.
+By positioning the system’s center of mass as close to the outer edge of the sphere as possible, the maximum slope-climbing angle can be increased.
+To achieve this, we replaced the bottom ballast plate with a heavier version made of copper, improving the robot’s climbing performance.

 ![](gallery/ballast%20cmparison.png)

 <video controls autoplay muted loop style="width:100%; border-radius:12px;">